pksunkara/pgx_ulid/README.md

 The main advantages are:

-* Indexes created over ULIDs are less fragmented compared to UUIDs due to the timestamp that was encoded in the ULID when it was created.
+* Indexes created over ULIDs are less fragmented compared to UUIDs due to the timestamp and [monotonicity][] that was encoded in the ULID when it was created.
 * ULIDs don't use special characters, so they can be used in URLs or even HTML.
 * ULIDs are shorter than UUIDs as they are comprised of 26 characters compared to UUIDs' 36 characters.